jeffThompson/Design2/Assignments/02_WoodTypeExperiments.md

 ![Example of type reversed and ready for printing](https://raw.githubusercontent.com/jeffThompson/Design2/master/Images/Week02/WoodTypeReadyForPrinting.png)

-1. Be sure your document is the right size: 3.5 x 10.5"
+1. Be sure your document is the right size: 2.5 x 7.5" – **note the size change!**
 2. Add a single black background to your entire document and change your letters to white (be sure the black is `rgb(0,0,0)` and not just the black swatch)
 3. *Optional: create three separate black squares with minimal margin around your letters to save time on the lasercutter – your block won't look quite as nice, but it's quicker to cut*
 4. Merge any shapes making up a letter into a single shape (`Pathfinder > Merge...`)